jamesm224/ProSynTaxDB-workflow/README.md

     6. fasta_to_phyliprelaxed.py
     7. main_run.sh

-5. Run chmod +x main_run (ensure this file is executable)
+4. Prepare scripts for running (ensure this file is executable):

+       chmod +x main_run.sh

-6. Update the main_run.sh and make sure all appropriate files are present (Please include the full path of each variable)
+5. Update the main_run.sh and make sure all appropriate files are present (Please include the full path of each variable)
     1. WORKDIR - working directory
     2. CYCOGBLASTDIR - directory with cycogs